Bit Spicy

 • 300g butternut squash, peeled and cut into small pieces

-• 2/3 fresh birds eye chillies (optional)
+• 2/3 fresh birds eye chillies (optional), finely chopped

 • chopped coriander to serve